JaberQezelbash/finetune-Qwen2.5-1.5B-Instruct/README.md

 ✅ Saves adapter + tokenizer for easy reuse
 ✅ Optional merge adapter into base model to create a standalone model
 ✅ Optional quick generation test from the script
-✅ Includes a simple base vs fine-tuned comparison and a small ROUGE-L overfitting sanity check (CPU-friendly)
+✅ Includes a simple base vs fine-tuned comparison and a small ROUGE-L overfitting sanity check